bcongdon/cs410-project/README.md

 python manage.py scrape
 ```

-Note that this may take upwards of 1-2 days, as there are over 1 million messages in the history of the mailing list and the scraper has to scrape pages relatively slowly to remain "polite".
+**Note**: This may take upwards of 1-2 days, as there are over 1 million messages in the history of the mailing list and the scraper has to scrape pages relatively slowly to remain "polite".
+If you just want to "try out" the scraper, please follow the instructions below to run an incremental scrape.
+This should only take ~20-30 minutes.

 **Incremental Scraping:**